tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/05-czesc-1-wprowadzenie.md

 „Ta Księga Prawa niech nie oddala się od twoich ust, lecz powinieneś rozważać w niej dniem i nocą, czego masz przestrzegać, zgodnie ze wszystkim, co jest w niej napisane.
 Wtedy bowiem twoja droga będzie dostatnia, i wtedy odniesiesz duży sukces.”
 (Jozue 1,8).
 List Jakuba 1,25 mówi coś bardzo podobnego.
 Mojżesz powiedział Izraelitom: „Skierujcie swoje serca na wszystkie słowa, które dziś świadczę pośród was, które powinniście nakazać swoim dzieciom, aby starannie przestrzegały – wszystkie słowa tego prawa.
 Bo nie jest to dla was rzeczą daremną, ponieważ jest to wasze życie” (Powtórzonego Prawa 32,46-47).
 Bardzo wielu chrześcijan na całym świecie przekonało się, że powyższe jest prawdą, w swoim osobistym doświadczeniu.

+Romans 1:16-17, “I am not ashamed of the Gospel of Christ, because it is the power of God for the salvation of each one who believes (for the Jew first, then the Greek); because in it God’s righteousness is revealed, from faith to faith; just as it is written: ‘The righteous one will live by faith’.”
+The Gospel is the power for the salvation.
+As Sovereign Jesus said in John 14:6—“I am the way, the truth, and the life.
+No one comes to the Father except through me.”
+There are not many ways, only one.
+Millions of lives have been transformed by the power of God’s Word; so where did that power come from?

 [^dotychczasowe-ksiazki]: Do tej pory opublikowałem osiem, plus Tekst Grecki.

 [^wieczne-slowo]: Odniosłem się już do 1 Kronik 16,15.